Bushyon/data-analytics-postgraduate/README.md

 # data-analytics-postgraduate
-Repo to notes studies in data analytics.
+Repo to notes and studies in data analytics.